akaihola/darker/README.rst

 -i, --isort
        Also sort imports using the ``isort`` package -L CMD, --lint CMD
-       Also run a linter on changed files. ``CMD`` can be a name of path of the linter binary, or a full quoted command line.
-Highlight linter output syntax if on a terminal and the ``pygments`` package is available, or if enabled by configuration.
+       Also run a linter on changed files. ``CMD`` can be a name or path of the linter binary, or a full quoted command line with the command and options.
+Linters read their configuration as normally, and aren't affected by ``-c`` / ``--config``.
+       Linter output is syntax highlighted when the ``pygments`` package is available if run on a terminal and or enabled by explicitly (see ``--color``).
 -c PATH, --config PATH
        Ask ``black`` and ``isort`` to read configuration from ``PATH``.
 Note that other tools like flynt, Mypy, Pylint and Flake8 won't use this configuration file.